Color wheel: Trichromatic model

 Most color wheels are based on three primary colors, three secondary colors, and the six intermediates formed by mixing a primary with a secondary, known as tertiary colors, for a total of 12 main divisions; some add more intermediates, for 24 named colors.
 They make use of the trichromatic model of color.

 Subtractive

 The typical artists' paint or pigment color wheel includes the blue, red, and yellow primary colors.
 The corresponding secondary colors are green, orange, and violet or purple.
 The tertiary colors are green-yellow, yellow-orange, orange-red, red-violet/purple, purple/violet-blue and blue-green.

 Non-digital visual artists typically use red, yellow, and blue primaries (RYB color model) arranged at three equally spaced points around their color wheel.
-Printers and others who use modern subtractive color methods and terminology use magenta, yellow, and cyan as subtractive primaries.
+Printers and others who use modern subtractive color methods and terminology use cyan, magenta, and yellow as subtractive primaries.
 Intermediate and interior points of color wheels and circles represent color mixtures.
-In a paint or subtractive color wheel, the "center of gravity" is usually (but not always) black, representing all colors of light being absorbed.
+In a paint or subtractive color wheel, the 'center of gravity' is usually (but not always) black, representing all colors of light being absorbed.